CERN LHC Nuclear Chemistry Research

 Geant4 • C++ • Monte Carlo Simulation • Detector Modeling

-Public Research Output
+Public Research Conference

 Geant4 Simulations of the Zero Degree Calorimeter Reaction Plane Detector